janispritzkau/mcproto/README.md

 class which keeps track of the connection state, compression and encryption.
 It supports version 1.12.2 and 1.13.2.

+`mcproto` aims to be a relatively low level library that only handles connection related state.
+Connection related error handling is done outside of the library on the `Socket` class. `mcproto` has some basic event callbacks: `onDisconnect(reason: any)`, `onLogin(uuid: string, username: string)`, `onPacket(packet: PacketReader)` which can be set on the `Connection` class.
+Keep in mind that the protocol and packet ids can change from version to version.

-This implementation doesn't automatically decode all packets, it does decode packets that change the state or type of the connection like set compression or encryption request.
-For reading packets, a class `PacketReader` is provided which contains methods for reading common data types.
+This implementation doesn't automatically decode all packets, it does only decode packets that are related to the connection state like set compression or encryption request.
+For reading packets, the class `PacketReader` is provided which contains methods for reading common data types.

 Packets are written using the `PacketWriter` class and can be converted to a buffer with the `.encode()` method.
 The encoded packet is not prefixed with it's length.